 I love corduroy for fall — it has that texture that instantly feels right for the season.
 A turtleneck layered with a scarf is kind of my cheat code for staying warm, and combat boots balance it out so it doesn’t look too polished.

 This is my low-effort outfit that still looks fun.
-The puffer vest keeps it from screaming “pajamas,” and the platform Uggs give me a little boost.
+The puffer vest keeps it from screaming “pajamas,” and the Uggs give me a little boost.
 It’s the kind of thing I can wear all day and not think twice about.

 4. Leather Jacket + Midi Skirt + Combat Boots